Wednesdaysama/evolutionary_adaptation/ALE_workflow_notebook.md

     python LY_species_tree_name_modify.py

-The LY_species_tree_name_modify.py scirpt will modify the old species name and generate *.newick files, roots_to_test.txt, and species_list_demo.txt files.
+The LY_species_tree_name_modify.py script will modify the old species name and generate *.newick files, roots_to_test.txt, and species_list_demo.txt files.
 Then go to each subdirectory and run:

     for file in *.ale; do ALEml_undated ../reroot1.newick "$file" separators="."; done